What are progress tests?

-A Checkpoint is an in-class assessment that will enable you and your teachers to know more about your knowledge in each subject.
+A Progress Test is an in-class assessment that will enable you and your teachers to know more about your knowledge in each subject.
 This allows both you and your teachers to track where you are at currently on your learning journey.
 We need to know what knowledge you have in your subjects.
 This helps us understand where you shine and how we can help you move forward in your learning SUCCESSFULLY!
-The Checkpoints are made up of a mix of multiple choice, short, medium and long-answer questions that test pupils' knowledge of what they have been taught that term, and since the beginning of the year.
+The Progress Test are made up of a mix of multiple choice, short, medium and long-answer questions that test students' knowledge of what they have been taught that term, and since the beginning of the year.

 What to revise?